evilwire/presentations/quotient/_posts/1-1-1-2-intro.md

 ## What are quotient filters?

 <span class="fragment">
-Probabilistic data structure used to test *with errors* whether or not an element (e.g. "bob") is in a collection of elements
+Probabilistic data structure used to answer whether or not an element (e.g. "bob") is in a set
 </span>

 <span class="fragment">